NclRSE-Training/hpc-intro-rocket/episodes/60-parallel-job.md

 ```

+:::callout
+## Run the code on your development machine (e.g. your laptop)

+A normal workflow would be to develop and run scripts on your own machine, then move the working code up to HPC if more resource is needed to run it.
+If you have Python installed on your lapotop, feel free to try this out:
 If we run the Python script locally with a command-line parameter, as in
 `python pi.py 1024`, we should see the script print its estimate of
 π: